thomas-rager/python-gamepad-keyboard/README.md

 If you want to use the joystick you need to run it on startup.
 See `/etc/rc.local`.

+You may have to adapt the serial-interface in line 4 of `gamepad.py` to your needs.

 ---

 Author: Thomas Rager